Tokyo Metropolitan Assembly: Heckling incident

 On June 18, 2014, an assemblywoman, Ayaka Shiomura, was heckled in the Tokyo Metropolitan Assembly meeting when she asked questions about how to save women who have difficulty in pregnancy and childbirth.
-The Japanese media, along with various members of society both condemned and also excused the heckling.
-Media overseas, such as CNN, BBC, and others, also criticized the heckling and reported on the endemic sexism that made such a thing possible, while the Japanese media tended to present it as a one-time case of sexual harassment.
-On June 23, assembly member Akihiro Suzuki came forward and made a formal, public apology, admitting he was one of the people who heckled Shiomura.
-The fact that a member of the LDP ruling party apologized publicly was seen as very big deal.
+The comments were "Can't you have a baby?" (産めないのか) and "Hurry up and get married!" (早く結婚しろ).
+When assembly member Akihiro Suzuki was asked whether he was one of the hecklers, he denied heckling Shiomura.
+After the LDP identified Suzuki as the heckler on June 23, he came forward and made a formal, public apology, admitting he was one of the people who heckled Shiomura.
+Suzuki claimed responsibility for the first comment, but it was not clear who stated the latter.
+Yōichi Masuzoe, the Governor of Tokyo Metropolis, and fellow assembly member, apparently took part in the heckling.
 Other hecklers never came forward.
-On June 25, the assembly passed a resolution, aiming to restore the trust, and to finish the problem.
+On June 25, the assembly passed a resolution, aiming to restore trust, and settle the issue.